audiodude/tiny-nomic/mutable_rules/317_Temporal-Initiated-Motion-Every-Rule.md

 # Temporal Initiated Motion Every Rule

-To ensure the progression of rule acceptance, and allow for rule acceptance to fail and advance to the next turn, the process of rule acceptance (the "turn") is metered bv̧ certain time periods.
+To ensure the progression of rule acceptance, and allow for rule acceptance to fail and advance to the next turn, the process of rule acceptance (the "turn") is metered by certain time periods.

 ## Definitions

-Herein, language within parenthesis is given for clarification and exposition, but it is not part of the rule; the behavior described within parentheses is assumed to be goverened bv̧ other rules, which mav̧ or mav̧ not remain in plav̧.
+Herein, language within parenthesis is given for clarification and exposition, but it is not part of the rule; the behavior described within parentheses is assumed to be goverened by other rules, which may or may not remain in play.

 The _age_ of a proposal is the lesser of: